Nanyang Henan, China Travel Guide

 Generally fine in public.
 Ask permission before photographing individuals, children in particular.
 Look for signs.

 Chinese dining customs contrast with many Western norms.
-Observe and learn from residents.
+Observe and be educated by residents.

-Tipping is not customary in Nanyang.
-Communal dining is a common practice.
+It's not customary to tip in Nanyang.
+Eating together is a common practice.

 Politeness and patience go a long way, especially when language barriers exist.
 A smile and respectful demeanor foster positive interactions.

-Information regarding accessibility for travelers with specific needs in Nanyang.
+Information on accessibility for travelers with specific needs in Nanyang.

 Accessibility infrastructure is still developing in Nanyang, especially outside of new constructions.

-Specific services for visual or hearing impairments are limited in Nanyang.
+Specific services for services for visual or hearing impairments are restricted in Nanyang.

 Travelers with accessibility needs should conduct detailed study or consult specialists.